jezhumble/lapm/syllabus.md

 * _Lean UX_ by Jeff Gothelf with Josh Seiden
 * _Lean Enterprise_ by Jez Humble, Joanne Molesky, and Barry O'Reilly

+### Assignment

+Design an experiment to validate one of the key product hypotheses for your Unit 3 assignment, using the template from today's class.
+Describe your experiment, including:

+* What do you expect the results to be?
+* What result will confirm your hypothesis?
+* What result will disprove your hypothesis?
+* How soon can we get the result?

 ## Unit 7 - Managing Teams

 This class will discuss how to build effective product development teams.
 We’ll discuss the lifecycle of teams, recruiting, effective line management including how to motivate and develop your people, and practice conflict resolution techniques.